orhun/personal-blog/content/automated-rust-releases.md

 After you merge the release PR, `release-plz` detects that there is a version change in `Cargo.toml` and runs `cargo publish` to release the new version on [crates.io](https://crates.io).

-**Q**: Ah, so we probably need to set up secrets for the publish token etc., right?
+**Q**: Ah, so we probably need to set up secrets for the publish token, etc., right?

 Yes!
 And a few permissions, too.
-You can check out [`release-plz` documentation](https://release-plz.ieni.dev/docs/github) about more detailed information but here is a quick summary:
+You can check out [`release-plz` documentation](https://release-plz.ieni.dev/docs/github) for more detailed information but here is a quick summary:

 1\.
 Change "Workflow permissions" to allow GitHub Actions to create and approve pull requests in Repository > Settings > Actions > General.